0sAND1s/HCCmd/readme.txt

 - By default, HC computers have drive B: configured for 5.25 inch drives, so using 3.5 drives work, but errors can be encountered when accesing the second hald of the disk.
 There is a strap on the IF1 board that can enable 3.5 drives (80 tracks).
 Using a Kempston interface also has the same effect.

+How it can be used:
+- Use the included HCCMD.tap tape image file with a program that can play tape images on PC/smart phone, like HCDisk, PlayTZX, Tapir.
+It should run fine on these computer models: HC-2000 and HC-91, HC-90, HC-85 with IF1.
+- Write the included HCCMD.DSK disk image to a floppy disk using HCDisk, found here: https://sites.google.com/site/georgechirtoaca/projects?authuser=0 .
+- Use a floppy disk emulator like GoTek with HC and transfer the HCCMD.DSK disk image on a USB stick.
+- Use the Fuse emulator version for HC-2000 by Alex Badea with the HCCMD.DSK disk image.
+The emulator can be found here: https://sites.google.com/site/georgechirtoaca/projects?authuser=0 .
+- Use the HC-2000 emulator by Rares Atodiresei, for the Spectaculator emulator, found here: https://sites.google.com/site/georgechirtoaca/projects?authuser=0 .

 Planned features:
 - File and disk copy to work with single drive setup too, by alternating source/destination disks.